 - Allow this mixture to boil for a minute or two to wash down any sugar crystals off the sides of the pan, and then continue with the recipe as written.

 The candy will not have that distinctive orange color, but it will taste almost exactly the same.
 And it will be vegetarian.
 To make these candies vegan, make sure to use all vegan chocolate for coating.

 Nutrition Information based on 60 pieces of candy.
 If you make full-size bars, you'll get around 12-15 bars, so multiply the nutritionals by 4 or 5.

 And that’s it, you guys.
 Maybe not quite as crispy as the originals, but just as crunchy.
-Copycat crunchy Butterfinger Candy Bars.
+Homemade Butterfinger candy, y’all.
 Nine times is the charm.